 Most of the time, crayons don't leave significant stains or marks on fabrics unless the crayon wax melts.
 Unfortunately, the real damage happens in the dryer if the crayons make it through the washing cycle undetected.Continue to 9 of 12 below.

 09 of 12

 Too much heat from an iron can damage some garments permanently.
-However, if your shirt or pants are made from cotton, linen, ramie, rayon or wool fabric you may be able to save it.
+However, if your shirt or pants are made from a natural fiber like cotton, linen, ramie, rayon, or wool you may be able to save it.
 The bad news is that the fabric will still be weakened in the scorched area, so you'll also need to learn more about proper ironing temperatures to prevent scorch marks in the first place.

 10 of 12

-Front loading washers tend to hold odors and have mechanical problems due to improper use and cleaning.
-The sources include residue from detergents and fabric softeners and the bacteria that grows on the residue.
-You can get mold and mildew in warm, humid climates.
-Here is what you need to do to keep your washer fresh so your laundry will be fresh as well.
+Front-loading washers tend to hold odors and have mechanical problems due to improper use and cleaning.
+The source of the odor includes residue from detergents and fabric softeners and the bacteria that grows on the residue.
+You can get mold and mildew growth in warm, humid climates.
+Learn what you need to do to keep your washer fresh so your laundry will be fresh as well.

 11 of 12

-Many problems with washing machines can be solved without a service call.
-Follow these seven tips to help you diagnose the problem, and you may even be able to solve it without a visit from the repairman.
+Many problems with washing machines can be solved without placing an expensive service call.
+Follow these seven tips to help you diagnose a washer problem and you may even be able to solve it without a visit from the repairman.

 12 of 12

 Clothes dryers are actually fairly simple machines.
-Go through this list of tips when it isn't working right and you may be able to solve the problem.
+Follow a checklist when the dryer won't work and you may be able to solve the problem.
 At least you can narrow it down for the repairman and save some time if you have to call for help.